-Because your room’s unique lighting, exposure, decor plan, objects, furniture, etc. impact the complete design picture and do indeed matter.
+Because your room’s unique lighting, exposure, decor plan, objects, furniture, etc. impact the complete design picture.

-Is there indeed a BEST WHITE PAINT for your particular walls?
-Yep.
+So is there indeed a WHITE PAINT out there to best enhance your particular walls?

 Let’s find it.

-Since I live in Northern Illinois where the light is wholly different from the light in the Southwest, a white paint color here will take on a completely different quality.
+Since I live in Northern Illinois where the light is wholly different from the light in the Southwest, white paint colors here take on a completely different quality due to the light.

-To choose the BEST WHITE, you should not become obsessed with just one color you saw in a magazine and assume it will be perfect without trying a sample.
-Why?
-Professional photography often involves editing!
-The room’s location and lighting may vary significantly from your own!
-We tend to have emotional reactions to the NAMES of paint colors!
+To choose the BEST WHITE, don’t become obsessed with just one color you see in an image or on Pinterest and assume it will be perfect without trying a sample.

 3. Sample Several White Paint Colors

-In our home which has been entirely renovated by us DIY style, I first selected around five different white paint color contenders based upon my desire to add crisp, clean, alabaster, bright white to the interiors.
+In our home which was entirely renovated by us DIY style, I first selected about five different pure white paint color contenders.

 4. Analyze the White Paint Samples